gardener/gardener/docs/extensions/provider-local.md

    _When [`APIServerSNI`](../proposals/08-shoot-apiserver-via-sni.md) is disabled then gardenlet uses load balancer `Service`s in order to expose the shoot clusters' `kube-apiserver`s.
 Typically, local Kubernetes clusters don't support this.
 In this case, the local extension uses the host IP to expose the `kube-apiserver`, however, this can only be done once._

-6. Dependency-Watchdog cannot be enabled.

-   _The `dependency-watchdog` needs to be able to resolve the shoot cluster's DNS names.
-It is not yet able to do so, hence, it cannot be enabled._

 ## Implementation Details

 This section contains information about how the respective controllers and webhooks are implemented and what their purpose is.